cfe-lab/Kive/cluster-setup/README.md

 #### Set up your backup drive

 Next, set up a backup drive for your system.
-A sample of how this was done for Octomore using all the leftover drives from the old system is detailed in `create_backup_filesystem.yaml`.
+A sample of how this was done for Octomore is detailed in `create_backup_filesystem.yaml`.
 On another server you might use a NAS-based backup solution instead.
 The goal in the end is to have a backup drive mounted at the path specified in your `group_vars` as `kive_backup_path`; by default this would be `/media/backup`.

 ### Install Ubuntu on the compute nodes